madeelchaudhary/Cheat-Sheets/README.md

 ## 📄 Licensing

-All cheatsheets in this repository are provided under [Insert Licensing Information Here].
-Please review the licensing terms before using or sharing the content.
+All cheatsheets in this repository are provided under the [MIT License](https://opensource.org/licenses/MIT).
+You're free to use them for both personal and commercial purposes.
+Attribution is not required, but it's highly appreciated.

 ## 📚 Stay Updated